-Detailed information regarding the different types of instruments and the range of instruments that could be advised upon can be found on the BNPP AM website under the "access our funds" button: www.bnpparibas-am.com.
+Detailed information regarding the different types of instruments and the range of instruments that we advise upon can be found on the BNPP AM Belgian Branch website under the "access our funds" button: www.bnpparibas-am.be.

-Also please note that BNPP AM will not conduct a periodic assessment of the suitability of the recommended financial instruments.
+Also please note that BNPP AM Belgian Branch will not conduct a periodic assessment of the suitability of the recommended financial instruments.

-Portfolio Management
+► Portfolio Management

-Portfolio Management can be defined as the managing of portfolios in accordance with mandates given by clients on a discretionary client-byclient basis where such portfolios include one or more financial instruments.
+Portfolio Management can be defined as the managing of portfolios in accordance with mandates given by clients on a discretionary client-by-client basis where such portfolios include one or more financial instruments.